- Purpose

 - Competencies – The specialized knowledge, skills, and attitudes required for successful performance in a specific occupation.

-- Residency – Refers to hours (clock or credit) that must be earned in residence at Davis Technical College in order to receive certificate
+- Residency – Refers to hours (clock or credit) that must be earned in residence at Davis Technical College in order to receive a certificate

 - Policy and Procedures